ladeak/SpanWorkshop/README.md

   PrintResult();
 }
 ```
-Where are those ```PipeOptions``` come from.
-Based on some empirical testing on my machine these values seemed to provide the fastest execution.
+One can ask where those ```PipeOptions``` come from?
+Based on some empirical testing on my machine, these values seemed to provide the fastest execution.

 ## Performance Measurements

 One can easily measure or benchmark the execution times of the different approaches.
 Based on my measurements, the ```Span<T>``` solution is around 30% faster.

-A more interesting question is the effect of it on the GC.
-I will use PerfView for my investigation.
+A more interesting question is the effect of the ```Span``` solution on the allocations and the Garbage Collector.
+I will use PerfView for the investigation.

 ### PerfView Analysis